Today we want to talk about a subject that we know affects some of us.

 Olli in his debut at BARF

-And the scene could go on… Crossed paws and indignant face were de rigueur, he was not eating… Those of you who have difficult loulous among them, know.
+And the scene could go on… Crossed paws and an indignant face were de rigueur, he was not eating… Those of you who have difficult loulous amongst them, know.

 Olli a few months later